lucaspwbx/docker-alpine-gcc-cmocka/README.md

-Docker image using Alpine including GCC, G++, Make and Cmocka (unit testing)
+Docker image based on Alpine including GCC, G++, Make and Cmocka (unit testing)

+# TODO:

+- [ ] Add makefile to build C stuff and test it